Alan O'Day: Early years

 O'Day was born in Hollywood, California, United States, the only child of Earle and Jeannette O'Day, who both worked at the Pasadena Star-News.
 Earle took newspaper photos and did publicity for the Palm Springs Chamber of Commerce.
 Jeannette wrote for the Star News, as well as being a schoolteacher in Thermal, California, and other schools in the Coachella Valley.

-O'Day stated that he remembered creating melodies on a xylophone at the age of six.
-By the fifth grade, his favorite artist was Spike Jones, and he was serenading his classmates on the ukulele.
-At Coachella Valley Union High School, after participating in a band called The Imperials, he started his own rock'n'roll band, The Shoves, with heavy influences from Jerry Lee Lewis, Ray Charles, Little Richard, Elvis Presley, and Fats Domino, who appeared on KABC-TV/Los Angeles' Hub Talent Show on August 25, 1958.
-A third band, The Renés (O'Day, Oscar Arias, Eddie Arias, Ernie Gurrola, Sal Velasquez, Johnny Alvarez and Don Duarte), played Latin and Mexican standards mixed with rock and roll tunes and gave him the opportunity to write his own songs.
-In 1958, R&B pioneer Johnny Otis auditioned the Renés after an auditioning singer they were backing didn't pass muster.
-Impressed with their playing and the O'Day compositions, Otis recorded and produced the band performing three O'Day originals and a few covers at El Dorado Studios in Hollywood over a few sessions, but the recordings were never released as all the members of the Renés were minors.
+O'Day said he remembered creating melodies on a xylophone at the age of six.
+By fifth grade, his favorite artist was Spike Jones and he was serenading classmates on the ukulele.
+At Coachella Valley Union High School, after participating in a band called The Imperials, he started his own band, The Shoves, heavily influenced by Jerry Lee Lewis, Ray Charles, Little Richard, Elvis Presley, and Fats Domino.
+It appeared on KABC-TV/Los Angeles's Hub Talent Show on August 25, 1958.
+A third band, The Renés (O'Day, Oscar Arias, Eddie Arias, Ernie Gurrola, Sal Velasquez, Johnny Alvarez and Don Duarte), played Latin and Mexican standards mixed with rock and roll tunes and gave O'Day the chance to write his own songs.
+In 1958, R&B pioneer Johnny Otis auditioned the Renés after a singer they were backing didn't pass muster.
+Impressed with their playing and O'Day's songs, Otis recorded and produced the band performing three O'Day originals and a few covers at El Dorado Studios in Hollywood over a few sessions, but the recordings were never released, as all the members of the Renés were minors.

-In 1961, he found work via a friend from high school, Arch Hall Jr., whose father, Arch Hall Sr., was an independent movie producer.
-The senior Hall wrote and produced films that starred the junior Hall, and O'Day helped out with the sound, in 1962, acting as music editor on the film Eegah and musical director on Wild Guitar, sound recorder on 1963's The Sadist, and sound mixer on the 1964 What's Up Front!
-After Eegah, Arch Jr. and O'Day put together a four-piece band (called The Archers) played in clubs on the Sunset Strip such as Whisky a Go Go and Pandora's Box and served as the backing band for Dobie Gray.
+In 1961, O'Day found work via a friend from high school, Arch Hall Jr., whose father, Arch Hall Sr., was an independent movie producer.
+The senior Hall wrote and produced films that starred the junior Hall, and O'Day helped out with the sound, in 1962 acting as music editor on the film Eegah and musical director on Wild Guitar, in 1963 as sound recorder on The Sadist, and in 1964 as sound mixer on What's Up Front!
+After Eegah, Hall Jr. and O'Day put together a four-piece band, The Archers, played in clubs on the Sunset Strip such as Whisky a Go Go and Pandora's Box, and served as the backing band for Dobie Gray.

 Around 1965, O'Day was in the band Alan & Bob & Denny, a show group that did pop songs and some comedy.
-They played nightclubs in the Pasadena and Hollywood area, and were on The Ed Sullivan Show on November 14, 1965, as the backup band for singer-actress-comedian Virginia O'Brien.
+They played nightclubs in Pasadena and Hollywood, and were on The Ed Sullivan Show on November 14, 1965, as the backup band for singer-actress-comedian Virginia O'Brien.